yyao666/deception-detection-dd/README.md

 # deception-detection-dd

 This repository contains research-grade implementations of **multimodal deception detection** models, focusing on **audio** and **video/face** modalities.
-The library is designed to be modular, extensible, and suitable for cross-domain, cross-ethnic deception detection research.
+The code is designed to be modular, extensible, and suitable for cross-domain, cross-ethnic deception detection research.

+This is part of my **Master’s thesis** work at Nanyang Technological University **(NTU)**, Singapore, conducted under the MSc in Communication Engineering program.

+🎯 Research Objective

+The primary objective of this research is to develop a fair and robust multimodal deception detection system that generalizes across speakers of different ethnicities and languages.

 **Key Features:**
 - **Audio-based DD:** Uses spectrogram inputs with a ResNet50 backbone.